igabriel85/DICE-Monitoring/src/README.md

  Returns the current monitored nodes list.
 Listing is only limited to node FQDN and current node IP.

- **NOTE**: Some cloud providers assign the UP dynamically at VM startup.
+ **NOTE**: Some cloud providers assign the IP dynamically at VM startup.
 Because of this D-Mon treats the FQDN as a form of UUID.
 In future versions this might change, the FQDN being replaced/augmented with a hash.

  Response: